juliabrowne/aloha-website/README.md

 # Aloha Project

 Single-page website built using HTML5 and CSS3.
-Depicts a fictional clothing brand and includes interactive header navigation and jQuery carousel.
+Depicts a fictional clothing brand and includes interactive header navigation and jQuery carousel feature.

 First project created at Red Academy.